-Four Seasons Is Launching Its First Yacht in 2026—Here’s a Sneak Peek
+Four Seasons Is Launching Its First Yacht—Here’s a Sneak Peek

-The luxury hotel company’s foray into the world of small-ship cruising is set to launch with itineraries in the Mediterranean and the Caribbean.
+The luxury hotel company’s first major foray into cruising will launch in January 2026 with itineraries in the Mediterranean and the Caribbean.

-Four Seasons has unveiled initial renderings, inaugural itineraries, and pricing for its first yacht, which promises to raise the bar on small-ship cruising.
+Four Seasons has unveiled initial renderings, inaugural itineraries, and pricing for its first yacht, the 222-passenger Four Seasons I, which promises to raise the bar on small-ship cruising.

-The luxury hotel company said the first ship to launch under the new Four Seasons Yacht brand will begin sailing the Caribbean in January 2026, with seven-night itineraries that will include stops in yachting destinations like St. Bart’s, Nevis, the Grenadines, St. Lucia, Barbados, Martinique, Guadeloupe, Curaçao, and Aruba.
+The first ship to launch under the new Four Seasons Yachts brand will begin sailing the Caribbean in January 2026, with seven-night itineraries that will include stops in yachting destinations like St. Bart’s, Nevis, the Grenadines, St. Lucia, Barbados, Martinique, Guadeloupe, Curaçao, and Aruba.

-During its first year, the yacht will sail to more than 130 destinations across 30 countries and territories.
+During its first year, Four Seasons I will sail to more than 130 destinations across 30 countries and territories.
 The itineraries will be crafted to be flexible, with the ability to combine them with land options at Four Seasons hotels and resorts.

-A white bed in a blonde-wood-paneled room with a shelf of books and design objects and a mirror creating an infinity effect
+Cabin interior: white bed in a blonde-wood-paneled room with shelf of books and design objects and large mirror

 Expect the same level of Four Seasons luxury in the yachts’ signature suites.